erfanul007/rust-ai-agent-hub/DEVELOPMENT.md

 3.  **Enhance the CLI:**
     *   Use `clap`'s more advanced features to add subcommands to the application:
-        *   `chatbot-llm chat`: The default command to start a conversation.
+        *   `rust-ai-agent-hub chat`: The default command to start a conversation.
-        *   `chatbot-llm list-agents`: To show all available agents from the configuration.
+    *   `rust-ai-agent-hub list-agents`: To show all available agents from the configuration.
-        *   `chatbot-llm chat --agent <AGENT_NAME>`: To start a chat with a specific agent.
+    *   `rust-ai-agent-hub chat --agent <AGENT_NAME>`: To start a chat with a specific agent.

 **Outcome of Milestone 2:** The application now supports multiple, distinctly defined agents.
 You can list them and choose which one to talk to, and the core logic is driven by a clean configuration file.